Mansi-prasad/ReactJS/BackgroundChange/README.md

-# Try to change background of web page using useStateHook
+# Try to change background of web page using useState Hook